georgringer/news/Documentation/Misc/MissingKnownErrors/Index.rst

 Versioning & Workspaces
 =======================
-It is not possible to create a version in the frontend by extbase.
+It is not possible to create a version in the frontend by Extbase.
 As long as the versioning happens in the backend, everything should be fine.